和訳は英文の下にきますが、現在作業中です。 / The Japanese translation is under construction and will follow the English text.

 About one kilometer from here is the site of the Kitazawa Flotation Plant and the thickener facility, both of which closed with the cessation of mining activities.
 After the operations ceased, weeds grew all over it, and wild animals began to live in the abandoned facilities.

-The owner of the mines and the facilities, Mitsubishi, has kept the place weeded and mowed, and now this place looks like a park with ancient structures that alien people built and left behind.
+Mitsubishi, the owner of the mines and the facilities, has kept the place weeded and mowed, and now this place looks like a park with ancient structures that aliens built and left behind.

-On a sunny day, it is a very nice place to walk, and a popular spot for tourists looking for interesting photographing opportunities.
-Since the plant and the thickener looks like a flying castle in a famous animation made the 1980’s “Laputa, the Castle in the Sky” (Studio Ghibli), they also call it “Laputa of Sado”.
+On a sunny day, it is a very nice place to walk, and a popular spot for tourists looking for photographing opportunities.
+Since the plant and the thickener looks like a flying castle in a famous 1980’s animation “Laputa, the Castle in the Sky” by Studio Ghibli, they dub it “Laputa of Sado”.

 [End of the English post]